 - While the app is recording the sound intensity of the buzzer, observe the flask and also listen with your ears.

 - Note the condition of the inside of the flask.
 For example, is the air inside the flask clear?
 Do you see condensation (water droplets) on the sides of the flask?

 - Note your observations of the sound.
 How loud is the buzzer at the beginning?
 Does the sound get louder or quieter over time?

 - After about 10–15 minutes, or when the flask has cooled to room temperature, the trial is complete.
-Take the flask off the phone and press the record button again to stop the recording.
+Take the flask off the phone and press the pause button to stop the recording.
 Make sure to save your data.

 - Keep observing as you prepare the next trial.
 For example, is it harder to remove the stopper now than when you first put it in?

 - For any experiment, it is important to do multiple trials to assure that your results are consistent.

 - Repeat the experiment at least two more times, and record the results of each trial.
 Before each recording, make sure your sound sensor is still calibrated and recalibrate it again (re-set the decibel offset) if necessary.